About

 • Do you provide respite care?

-• St Richard’s Hospice provides support to the family members and carers in a number of different ways, to enable them to continue and be sustained in their caring roles.
+• St Richard’s Hospice provides support to family members and carers in a number of different ways, to enable them to continue and be sustained in their caring roles.

 Examples include a sitting service from our hospice at home team or trained community volunteers to enable a person’s carer to go out for a few hours to take a well-earned break or for some essential needs outside the home.

-Our Living Well Services can also provide a break for carers while their loved ones are spending the day at the hospice.
 Our Living Well courses and social and information sessions help people to learn new skills and strategies through education, exercise, therapies, creativity, relaxation and group support.

 St Richard’s In-patient Unit does not provide admissions for respite care alone, as the hospice inpatient beds are used for specialist symptom control and patient assessment, and where it is their preference, for care in our patients’ last days.